What browser do you use?

-How happy you are with your job?
+How happy are you with your job?
 How happy your customers are?
-How committed you are to your job?
-How likely you are to be punctual?
+How committed are you to your job?
+How likely are you to be punctual?
 And how about even your browsing habits?

 How about even your willingness to take action and initiative?

 While the fight over which browser is the best is an ongoing debate, the fight for which browser has the most productive users isn’t.
 A new study revealed that your browser choice can correlate with your productivity- whether you’re at work or at home.
 The best browser for productivity was studied and proven.